imabec/IEEE-Submission-Code/README.md

-> **Imani Beckett**, *"Optimizing Random Forest Hyperparameters: A Theoretical and Empirical Analysis of Variance Scaling,"*
+>  *"Optimizing Random Forest Hyperparameters: A Theoretical and Empirical Analysis of Variance Scaling,"*
 > submitted to the **IEEE International Conference on Big Data (IEEE BigData 2025)**.

 ---